Is Baja California Sur safe? (2024)

 Let’s get to it!

-What is crime like in Baja California?
+What is the crime rate in Baja California Sur?

-As a tourist, you are not likely to become a target to violent crime, unless you get involved with drugs and other illegal activities.
-If you are visiting popular areas of Baja California, you are more likely to be affected by street crime like petty theft, pickpocketing, or purse snatching.
+If you are visiting popular destinations in Baja California Sur, you are more likely to be affected by street crime like pickpocketing, or property theft.

-Tourist scams are also not uncommon in popular destinations in Baja California like Cabo San Lucas, and you should always be cautions when exchanging money, paying for services or getting a taxi.
+Tourist scams are also not uncommon in Cabo San Lucas and Todos Santos, and you should always be cautions when exchanging money, paying for services or getting a taxi.

 ✅ Read: Is Rosarito safe?